jeffbinder/promptarray/README.md

 As these results show, adding the operator to the prompt decreased the incidence of words referring to the mammalian traits of fur and (to a lesser extent) hair.
 It also results in a somewhat smaller quantity of legs.

-A potential application of the *rather than* operator would be in discouraging the model from generating text with offensive, violent, or otherwise undesirable qualities.
+A potential application of the *as opposed to* operator would be in discouraging the model from generating text with offensive, violent, or otherwise undesirable qualities.
 As such, this method would be conceptually similar to the ["self-debiasing"](https://arxiv.org/pdf/2103.00453.pdf) method proposed by Schick, Udupa, and Schütze.
 I would caution, however, that the technique's ability to discourage offensive text is only as good as the model's ability to distinguish offensive from non-offensive, which is to say (at least in the case of GPT-2) not that great.
 Such efforts also run into political difficulties: people do not all agree on what is offensive, and it is a complex matter to determine exactly what stance on this issue has wound up embedded in the model.
 Thus, while putting something like "{~Content warning: racism. }" into a prompt might mitigate the problem to some extent, it should not be taken as a solution.

 As a means of controlling text generators, this technique is probably not as effective as techniques like [GeDi](https://github.com/salesforce/GeDi), which uses a classification model to suppress undesired qualities.
 What is interesting about this use of Boolean prompting is that it enables users to describe what they want to discourage in natural language, which is interpreted using nothing but a pretrained model.